 If you are seeking and infertility support group in Austin, TX you probably can relate to some of the following:

-The Womb Loss group is a therapy and infertility support group for women experiencing loss from infertility, miscarriage or perinatal loss.
+The Womb Loss group is an infertility support group in Austin, TX for women experiencing loss from infertility which may or may not include an experience of miscarriage.

-Participants will be guided through individual and group processes to aid in resolving grief, resolving shame, guilt and blame, and restoring hope as they reconnect with and heal their relationship with the feminine "root" or "wombspace".
+Participants will be guided through individual and group processes to aid in resolving grief, resolving shame, guilt and blame, and restoring hope as they connect with other women in a supportive environment.

 A closed group means that once the group begins no new members will be admitted.
 Each meeting lasts 80 minutes.